bobflagg/Battling-the-Bots/README.md

     1. [How to Analyze Twitter Data with MAXQDA: 2018 US Midterm Election Tweets](MAXQDA)
     2. [Lesson on Twitter Social Network Analysis](https://github.com/alexbovet/network_lesson)
 - **Resources**
+    1. [FakeNewsNet](https://github.com/KaiDMML/FakeNewsNet): A Data Repository with News Content, Social Context and Dynamic Information for Studying Fake News on Social Media
     1. [FakeNewsTracker](http://blogtrackers.fulton.asu.edu:3000/#/dashboard)
     1. [NELA Tookkit](http://nelatoolkit.science/)
        <br/>The News Landscape (NELA) Toolkit is an open source toolkit for the systematic exploration of the news landscape.